cibotech/scalastan/README.md

 Running the Model
 -----------------
 Once all inputs are assigned, the model can be run using the `run` method.
-This method takes an optional parameter to determine what strategy to use (sample, optimize, etc.).
+This method takes the following optional parameters:

+ - chains: An integer specifying the number of chains to run in parallel.
+This defaults to 1.
+ - seed: An integer specifying the first random number seed to use or `-1` to use system time to select one.
+   With multiple chains, the chain index is added to the seed to ensure each chain gets a different, but deterministic seed.
+ - method: The method to use (`RunMethod.Sample()`, `RunMethod.Optimize()`, `RunMethod.Variational()`,
+   or `RunMethod.Diagnose()`).
+This defaults to `RunMethod.Sample()`.
+   Note that each `RunMethod` is a case class that can accept additional parameters.

 The return value of the `run` method is a results object that can be used to extract values from the run.

-Note that the first run of a model will take a long time since the Stan code will need to be built.
+The first run of a model will take a long time since the Stan code will need to be built.
 However, the generated Stan executable is cached and reused, so additional runs will be fast.
 The SHA1 hash of the generated code from ScalaStan is used to determine if the code has changed and needs to be rebuilt.

 Getting Results
 ----------------